No, B12 isn’t a boy band from the 90’s.

 - 1000 mcg B12 + 400 mcg folic acid

-After a span of 24 weeks, the subjects were tested for vitamin levels & cognitive function.
-The researchers observed that B12 supplemented corrected B12-deficiency, while folic acid increased folic acid concentrations & decreased homocysteine levels by 36%.
+After a span of 24 weeks, the subjects were tested for vitamin levels and cognitive function.
+The researchers observed that B12 supplemented corrected B12-deficiency, while folic acid increased folic acid concentrations and decreased homocysteine levels by 36%.
 However, neither vitamin seemed to have any effect on cognitive function following conditions of mild B12-deficiency.

 How to Take Vitamin B12

 - Most B12 studies on brain health administer doses of 1000 mcg B12, often with 400 mcg folic acid.
 Take note: We’re talking micrograms, not milligrams!

 - Standalone B12 supplements widely range between 500 – 6000 mcg dosages.

 - The daily recommended B12 intake is low, ranging from 1.4 to 3.0 mcg daily.

 My experience with Vitamin B12 should be taken with a grain of salt.